Non-Human: Reception

 Non-Human is a short-form Chinese web animation (泡面番) that integrates figures from traditional Chinese mythology into modern urban life.
 The series has performed well both critically and commercially.
 It holds a rating of 9.0 on Douban and 9.8 on Bilibili, with cumulative views exceeding 1 billion across major platforms.
 Its visual style, imaginative narrative structure, and frequent comedic elements have been noted by audiences.
-For example, the character Jiu Yue, a nine-tailed fox, combines mythological traits with modern personality archetypes, while the headless deity Xing Tian appears in humorous modern scenarios such as wearing glasses in a movie theater or dealing with summer heat.
-The storyline incorporates references to The Classic of Mountains and Seas, including a localized reinterpretation of the “gold and silver axe” parable and creative official remarks such as “Xiao Tian chasing the Jade Rabbit(Xiao Yu) is a hunt.”
+For example, the character Jiuyue, a nine-tailed fox, combines mythological traits with modern personality archetypes, while the headless deity Xingtian appears in humorous modern scenarios such as wearing glasses in a movie theater or dealing with summer heat.
+The storyline incorporates references to The Classic of Mountains and Seas, including a localized reinterpretation of the "gold and silver axe" parable and creative official remarks such as "Xiaotian chasing the Jade Rabbit (Xiaoyu) is a hunt."

 Upon release, the first three episodes surpassed 28 million views, with daily rankings placing it among the top ten streamed series.
 The animation successfully addressed the common challenge of adapting vertical-scroll comics to animated formats, while preserving the sketch-brush art style of the original.
-The production company, Beijing Fenzi Interactive Cultural Communication Co., Ltd., reimagined mythological figures as coworkers in a modern office setting—examples include Ao Lie’s oversized bathtub or round bed designed to accommodate his serpent-like body—offering a humorous yet grounded depiction of myth in everyday life.The creative direction of the series is informed by comic artist Yi Wang Kong Qi’s observations of urban youth culture. such as Ne Zha balancing a lotus flower while floating in water, or Bai Longma becoming visibly nervous around him.
+The production company, Beijing Fenzi Interactive Cultural Communication Co., Ltd., reimagined mythological figures as coworkers in a modern office setting—examples include Ao Lie's oversized bathtub or round bed designed to accommodate his serpent-like body—offering a humorous yet grounded depiction of myth in everyday life.
+The creative direction of the series is informed by comic artist Yi Wang Kong Qi's observations of urban youth culture. such as Nezha balancing a lotus flower while floating in water, or Bai Longma becoming visibly nervous around him.
 These contrasts all resonate with contemporary audiences.

 In terms of commercial expansion, the series has partnered with major brands such as Nestlé and Pizza Hut to generate revenue.
-Its merchandising efforts have been particularly successful, with the “Daydreaming Nezha” blind box co-developed with Pop Mart surpassing 10 million yuan in sales within six months.
-Derivative products like collectible toys and plush figures are distributed through offline retail channels, accounting for one-third of the company’s total revenue.
-The franchise also participated in the Winter Olympics-themed film Our Winter Olympics, where the character Jiu Yue interacts with Bing Dwen Dwen to showcase winter sports.
-This creatively addressed the challenge of portraying a non-speaking mascot and resonated with audiences through the relatable portrayal of Jiu Yue as a “working fox.”
+Its merchandising efforts have been particularly successful, with the "Daydreaming Nezha" blind box co-developed with Pop Mart surpassing 10 million yuan in sales within six months.
+Derivative products like collectible toys and plush figures are distributed through offline retail channels, accounting for one-third of the company's total revenue.
+The franchise also participated in the Winter Olympics-themed film Our Winter Olympics, where the character Jiuyue interacts with Bing Dwen Dwen to showcase winter sports.
+This creatively addressed the challenge of portraying a non-speaking mascot and resonated with audiences through the relatable portrayal of Jiuyue as a "working fox."
 In addition, after Non-Human was released overseas, it sparked discussions among Japanese netizens, with some fans learning Chinese in order to follow the series.